-“Fifty years without stopping for a moment, of travel, of scrutinies, of visits to so many communities in Madrid, Zamora, Barcelona, Paris, Rome, Florence, Ivrea… Listening and listening to each brother about his life, his sufferings and his history, enlightening it to the light of faith, of the glorious cross of Our Lord Jesus.
-I think that You have the right to know Carmen’s heart, her immense love for Jesus Christ.
+“Fifty years without stopping for a moment, of travel, of scrutinies, of visits to so many communities in Madrid, Zamora, Barcelona, Paris, Rome, Florence, Ivrea… Listening and listening to each brother about his life, his sufferings and his history, enlightening it through the light of faith, of the glorious cross of Our Lord Jesus.
+I think that you have the right to know Carmen’s heart, her immense love for Jesus Christ.
 She would say constantly: «My Jesus, I love you, I love you.
 Come, come, help me.”
 (Kiko Argüello).

 The Neocatecumenal Way

 Words from the Popes : Paul VI, St. John Paul II, Benedict XVI and Francis.